avinashbabudonthu/java/README.md

-# Single repo for all Java stack :open_book:
+# Single repo for all Java stack :blue_book:
 * [Table of Contents](java/README.md#index)